Plant FAQs: Sphaeralcea Coccinea – Scarlet Globemallow – Cowboy’s Delight

 What is Sphaeralcea Coccinea?

-Sphaeralcea Coccinea, commonly known as Scarlet Globemallow, is a hardy perennial that thrives in dry, arid environments.
+Sphaeralcea Coccinea, commonly known as Scarlet Globemallow, belong to the Malvaceae family, is a hardy perennial that thrives in dry, arid environments.
 I’ve seen it in regions with sandy or rocky soil, which makes sense given its natural habitat.
 It produces striking orange to red flowers that bloom in clusters from late spring through summer.
 The plant’s leaves are grey-green and fuzzy, which adds a unique texture to the landscape.
 It grows low to the ground, spreading through rhizomes, and reaches about 6 to 18 inches in height.

 How to Care for Sphaeralcea Coccinea?